WardLordRuby/match_wire/README.md

 ## Query help
 ![help][filter-help]

-### Custom queries:
+### Custom queries
 Filtering H2M servers is easy by adding your own arguments.
+Any combination of filters is valid
 The filter command with no added arguments will give you the top 100 most populated servers

 Examples: